strongbox/strongbox-docs/docs/user-guide/tool-integration/pypi-example.md

 The "Hello, World!" sample application for this can be found [here](https://github.com/strongbox/strongbox-examples/tree/master/hello-strongbox-pypi).

-# Pypi Example
+# PyPi Example

 This is an example of how to use the Strongbox artifact repository manager with `twine` and `pip`.

 ## The `setup.py` file

 This file is the build script for setuptools.
-It tells setuptools about your package like its name, a description, the current version etc.The [Strongbox PyPI Example] contains sample [setup.py] file with pre-defined sample information.
+It tells setuptools about your package like its name, a description, the current version etc.The [Strongbox PyPi Example] contains sample [setup.py] file with pre-defined sample information.

 ## The `setup.cfg` file